Data Quality (DQ) is an art form. If I was to define two simple rules for a project involving some element of DQ, they would be:

 Let’s look at each of these in turn:

 Our scenario with colours would be a classic use case for a synonym index.
 Simply a synonym index is a list of ‘words’ (i.e. our master values) and synonyms (related terms that we would like to standardise or convert to our master value).
-For example:

 The above is an excerpt from one of the synonym indexes that Talend provides ‘out of the box’ (https://help.talend.com/display/TalendPlatformUniversalStudioUserGuide55EN/E.2++Description+of+available+indexes), in this case one that deals with names and nicknames.
 Talend also provides components to build your own indexes (the index itself is a Lucene index, stored on the file system) and to standardise data against these indexes.
 The advantages of using Lucene is that it is fast, it is an open standard and that we can leverage Lucene’s fuzzy search capabilities, so we can in some cases cater for synonyms that we can’t predict at design time (e.g. typos).